nileshnegi/hackerrank-python/questions.md

 60. Set .discard(), .remove() & .pop()
 You have a non-empty set ```s``` and you have to execute ```N``` commands given in ```N``` lines.
 The commands will be pop, remove and discard.

+61. Set .union() Operations
+You are given two sets of student roll numbers.
+One set has subscribed to the English newspaper, and the other set is subscribed to the French newspaper.
+The same student could be in both sets.
+Your task is to find the total number of students who have subscribed to at least one newspaper.

+62. Set .intersection() Operation
+You are given two sets of student roll numbers.
+One set has subscribed to the English newspaper, one set has subscribed to the French newspaper.
+Your task is to find the total number of students who have subscribed to both newspapers.

+63. Set .difference() Operation
+You are given two sets of student roll numbers.
+One set has subscribed to the English newspaper, and one set has subscribed to the French newspaper.
+Your task is to find the total number of students who have subscribed to only English newspapers.

+64. Re.findall() & Re.finditer()
+You are given a string ```S```.
+It consists of alphanumeric characters, spaces and symbols(+,-).
+Your task is to find all the substrings of that contains or more vowels.
+Also, these substrings must lie in between consonants and should contain vowels only.

+65. Re.start() & Re.end()
+You are given a string ```S```.
+Your task is to find the indices of the start and end of string ```k``` in ```S```.